Translation Process

 Translating Wiki Articles

-The Help wiki is created in the base language of MYOB Advanced, U.S. English.
+The Help wiki is created in the base language of MYOB Acumatica, U.S. English.
 For a newly added locale, all articles will be displayed in this base language until you create locale-specific versions of the articles.
 For the detailed procedure, see To Create a Localized Version of an Article.

 After you translate an article, only the versions of the article created in the selected locale will be listed on the History tab when you open the article in Wiki Editor Form for Articles.